three-mountaineers/twitch_bot/README.md

 9. User name: The "Client ID" you wrote down
 10. Password: The "New Secret" you wrote down

-## Section 4: Let the chatbot act as you (or another account)
+## Section 4: Start the chatbot

-1. Hit "Windows" + "Q" key -> "Command Prompt"
+1. Hit "Windows+ "Q" key -> "Command Prompt"
 2. Change directory to where you downloaded the code
-3. Type the following into the "Command Prompt" window: `python -m mountaineer_bot.twitch_auth -c env.cfg`.
-You should see the first line to pop up is `* Serving Flask app 'twitch_auth'`
+3. Type the following into the "Command Prompt" window: `python -m mountaineer_bot.bots.mod_bot -c env.cfg`
-4. Open your browser and go to `http://localhost:3000/login/me`
-5. You should get a twitch prompt, and the following:
-    * Under the twitch logo, the name should be what you said Section 2, step 3.
-    * The list of things it should ask you to allow should be and only be:
-        * Send live Stream Chat and Rooms messages
-        * View live Stream Chat and Rooms message
-6. If the above checks out, hit authorize.
-Otherwise, don't.
-7. Once you hit authorize, a few things will happen.
-It should then say "Successfully authorized using code flow." in your browser.
-8. Go back to the "Command Prompt" window and hit `Ctrl + C`.
-Close the window.

-Note: You can check the application in Twitch by going to your Settings -> Connections -> Other Connections.
-Disconnect when you don't need it anymore.
+4. If this is the first time you've run it, you'll be directed to an authorization page.
+Check the permissions and approve it.
+MAKE SURE YOU'RE LOGGED IN AS YOUR BOT ACCOUNT.
+Else skip to step 6
+5. A browser window should pop up that says: Successfully authorized using code flow.
+You can close this application now by hitting Ctrl + C. Hit `Ctrl` + `C` in the command window do continue.
+Steps 4-5 will repeat if new permissions are needed.

 ## Section 5: Start the chatbot

 1. Hit "Windows+ "Q" key -> "Command Prompt"
 2. Change directory to where you downloaded the code
-3. Type the following into the "Command Prompt" window: `python -m mountaineer_bot.main -c env.cfg -u me`
+3. Type the following into the "Command Prompt" window: `python -m mountaineer_bot.bots.mod_bot -c env.cfg`
 4. You should see "Running in channels: {channels you listed}", then "Starting bot..." and then "{your username} is online!".
 If you see these, congrats, the bot is ready to go!
+Otherwise, you might've gone down the Section 4 path.
 5. When you're finished, close the window you created in this section.

-When you next want to use the bot, you only need to do Section 5.
+When you next want to use the bot, you only need to do Section 4.

-## Additional notes

-Keen eyed readers will see that in 4.4, the end of the URL has "me", and in 5.3 the parameter we pass for `-u` is also "me".
-They are in fact related, and you can call them whatever you want.
-So if you have multiple bot accounts, you can use them with this same code.
-Just run section 5 with a new configuration file that `-c` refers to, and a different user that `-u` refers to.

 ## Commands